PhilipsonChristopher/CarbonPotential/README.md

 We follow these computational steps to generate datasets of soil organic carbon (SOC), aboveground biomass (AGB) and canopy cover (CANOPY) for all **Ecoregions**

 #### 1. Retrieve all global data
-Retrieve all global data tiles (AGB, SOC, CANOPY), AGB tiles define the computation domain.
-We loop the algorithm over all tiles that constitute the entire global land surface
+To retrieve all global data tiles (AGB, SOC, CANOPY), we loop the algorithm over all tiles that constitute the entire global land surface.
+The AGB tiles define the computation domain.
 #### 2. Resample
 Resample SOC and LIA tiles to a common 30m grid
 #### 3. Mask Low Impact Areas
-mask all data layers by LIA to extract only low impact regions for further analysis.
+Mask all data layers by LIA to extract data only from low impact regions for further analysis.
 #### 4. Random Sample
-Extract a 10000 random-point sample of values of each component (SOC, AGB and CANOPY) for ecoregions.
-This results in a number of results tables per tile (AGB, SOC, CANOPY, 3 cols x 10000 rows) equal to number of biome or ecoregion members within a tile.
+Extract a 10000 random-point sample of values of each component (SOC, AGB and CANOPY) for each ecoregion.
+This results in a number of results tables per tile (AGB, SOC, CANOPY, 3 cols x 10000 rows) equal to number of ecoregions within a tile.
 #### 5. Aggregate tiles
-Finally, we aggregate all values by Ecoregion and Biome resulting in a global of Ecoregions each with SOC, AGB, CANOPY.
+Finally, we aggregate all values by Ecoregion resulting in a global dataset of Ecoregions each with SOC, AGB, CANOPY.
 #### 6. Predictions and graphs
 Results are plotted as xy density scatter plots per Biome, due to large size of datasets.
+We model the realtionship between carbon (each SOC and AGB) and canopy cover for each Biome using linear mixed effects models with a random effect for Ecoregion.
+We estimate the carbon potential by predicting the SOC and AGB at the mean canopy cover for each biome.
+We will do this at the ecoregion level.

 ### Input datasets
 [Insert table]